framely/community/docs/README.md

     details: Accuracy is not the most important metric when it comes to dialog understanding.
 To deploy a chatbot into production, every thing need to be hot fixable by the operation team.
     icon: /images/featureIcons/hotfix.svg
   - title: Open Source Runtime
     details: Reactjs enables teams to focus on their application dependent interaction logic, instead of reinventing wheels.
-Framely is doing the same for chatbots.
+OpenCUI is doing the same for chatbots.
     icon: /images/featureIcons/open-source-line.svg
   - title: Universal Messages
     details: Omnichannel made easy, the universal messages you defined once will get automatically translated into native message for each channel.